 |A minimum hours restriction prevented the processing of your request.|

-- If you get this message, you are required to maintain a minimum number of hours due to your current status (athlete, veteran, international student, academic probation, etc.); see Understanding Minimum/Maximum Hours Restrictions.
+- If you get this message, you are required to maintain a minimum number of hours due to your current status (athlete, veteran, international student, academic probation, etc.); see Understanding Minimum/Maximum Semester Hour Restrictions.

 Students should not attempt to drop or withdraw from any course in which he/she is going through the Academic Misconduct process.
 If the student does remove themselves from the course, the student will be manually re-added to the course by the Office of the Registrar pending a final decision from Student Affairs.

 To Withdraw from a Course: